tomzi8571/morsely/README.md

 I hope I figured it out, today, as you read this right now 😉

 ## Getting Started
+As of now, the project has been deployed to Netlify.
+You can find it here: https://morsely.netlify.app/

 ## Deployment to Netlify